 6) Bake pork chops 25 – 30 min in preheated oven evenly.
 Serve with mashed potato and salad or rice.

 What if you do not have an oven at home, or not keen to use oven?
 Pan fried is another good way.
-My pan-fried pork chop recipe with simple method which might be an alternative for you, in this instance.
+My panfried pork chop might be a good alternative for you.

-Tips: Honey is easily burnt ingredient (you may want to turn your pork chops over after 15 min of baking time.
-Ignore the blacken honey juice around the chops as it will not affect the taste of the chops).
+Tips: Honey is easily burnt ingredient.
+You may want to turn your pork chops over after 15 min of baking time.
+Ignore the blacken honey juice around the chops as it will not affect the taste.

-* Best alternative, drizzle honey only at the very last minute when chops are cooked and heat off.
+* Alternative way, drizzle honey only at the very last minute when chops are cooked and heat off.
 Simply add honey and place in the off-switching oven for a minute long, before removing it from oven.
 It may help to avoid honey turning a tint of sourish, if you are sensitive to even taste with insignificant difference.